 7 Magic Mountains

 Just about 10 miles south of Vegas lies one of the world’s most unique works of geo-art, known as 7 Magic Mountains.
 The collection of seven brightly painted, stacked boulder spires boldly proclaims man’s presence in the desertscape.
 The combination of natural and man-made and man-painted structures was created by renowned Swiss artist Ugo Rondinone, and was opened to the public in May 2016.
-It will remain in place until May 2018.

 Downtown Vegas murals

 At the impetus of the Life Is Beautiful festival, and with the help of JustKids’ network of artists, designers and consultants, downtown Las Vegas itself has been transformed, with massive public murals brightening and adding intrigue to the landscape.
 Renowned street artists like Fafi and Shepard Fairey, Norwegian artist Martin Whatson, and others have created stunning artworks that have helped to bring culture to the city and “have left an indelible mark” on it.
 The murals vary in style and subject, but each is a work of true urban art and well worth a visit.
 You’ll also find The Art Factory downtown, a hub for all things creative and cool in the city.
 Make a whole day of exploring murals and art by making your way to First Friday, Las Vegas artists share everything from jewelry to portraits at this event.

 The Art Collection at The Cosmopolitan of Las Vegas